RockSolid1106/OpenVPN_Client_Alert/README.md

 ```
 The script will run itself every 10 seconds to check the log file, and will send a Telegram message if a client is connected.

+## Tests
+This script was tested on Ubuntu 20.10.

 As said, this is a very simple script.
 I hope to see many contributions to make this a good one.